FruitSapling/AirPollutionProject/README.md

 # AirPollutionProject
-Air pollution monitoring network using Arduino monitors
+A django website displaying an air pollution monitoring network which I designed, using Arduino monitors.